annlaurin/reproducibility/README.md

                 ├── model_inf_priors.rds
                 ├── model_inf_priors_relaxed.rds

-- LYVReproducibility2022.pdf is a copy of the paper as submitted on 31st March 2022.
+- LYVReproducibility2022.pdf is the accepted version of the paper.
 - The *R* folder contains supplementary scripts that you may need (see below, Prerequisites).
 Please read all the instructions below before running the R code.
 - README.md.
 This file.
 - The *data* folder contains the anonymized table with information about the surveyed papers.